massimilianobellan/NodeJS-PDF-Renderer/Readme.md

 ## Testing the service
 The service can be tested with `npm run test`.

-It is currently set up for unix systems and runs the command:
+It is currently set up for unix systems and runs the command (Will not work on Windows machine):

 ```sh
 curl -X POST -H "Content-Type: application/json" -d @./test/fixtures/sample-request.json http://localhost:3000 --output test/results/sample-request.pdf